 Students are asked explicitly about their experiences of mistreatment and unprofessional behavior in every course, clerkship, and clinical experience evaluation.
 Reported instances are highlighted and given immediately to the course/clerkship director, appropriate personnel at the site of the mistreatment/unprofessional behavior, the assistant dean charged with that area of the curriculum, the department chair and the Office of Student Affairs.
 The associate dean of student affairs in the Office of Student Affairs is charged with ensuring the issue is addressed in a timely fashion.
-Resolutions of allegations of mistreatment/unprofessional behavior

-Those individuals engaging in mistreatment/unprofessional behavior may be disciplined, including removal from teaching responsibilities at the CSOM.
-Determination of consequences that may arise from mistreatment will be the responsibility of the course or clerkship directors, assistant dean charged with that area of the curriculum, site directors at clinical sites, and/or the department chair.
+Resolutions of allegations of mistreatment/unprofessional behavior that area of the curriculum, site directors at clinical sites, and/or the department chair.
 Students who engage in mistreatment/unprofessional behavior will be referred to the Office of Student Affairs, and may face disciplinary proceedings through the Student Academic Progress Committee.